azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 It's could resemble `ln`, but it's quite different.
-The above command basically binds a folder in your home dir to `/var/www` which nginx has full access, so your time spent on configuring Nginx user permissions is saved for calling parents, taking walk in a nearby park!
+The above command basically binds a folder in your home dir to `/var/www` which nginx has full access, so your time spent on configuring Nginx user permissions is saved for calling parents, taking walk in a nearby park :)

-Thanks `mount` !

 # <a name="nl"></a> 9. nl

 `nl` adds line numbers to beginning of lines.
+It skips empty lines by default, unlike `cat -n` or `less -N`;

 ```bash